deiger/AirCon/README.md

 The module is installed in ACs that are either manufactured or only branded by many other companies.
 These include Beko, Westinghouse, Winia, Tornado, York and more.

-**This program is not affiliated with either HiSense, any of it's subsidiaries, or any of its resellers.**
+**This program is not affiliated with Ayla Networks, HiSense, any of it's subsidiaries, or any of its resellers.**

 ## Prerequisites